gideon-tech/ML-Portfolio/design_guidelines.md

 # Design Guidelines: Maku Gideon Portfolio

 ## Design Approach
-**Reference-Based + Modern SaaS Aesthetic**: Drawing inspiration from nils.buysellflows.com combined with contemporary portfolio sites like Linear, Stripe, and Vercel.
+**Reference-Based + Modern SaaS Aesthetic**: Drawing inspiration from nils.buysellflows.com with a bold red and black color scheme.
 Focus on clean minimalism with strategic animations, glassmorphism effects, and bold typography hierarchy.
+The red serves as the primary accent color against deep black backgrounds for a striking, professional look.

 ## Typography System